Hammarn/1MB335/Lab5.md

 #### Step 6: Find a new *16S* sequence and align one more time

-The strange alignment from Step 5 is a genuine example, that was discovered by students who took this course previously.
+The strange alignment from step 5 is a genuine example, that was discovered by students who took this course previously.
 It results from a mis-annotation in the reference mitochondrial genome for the cheetah.
 A new genome, with the proper annotation, was submitted.

 **Find the *16S* sequence for AY463959.1.
-Perform the alignment again (see Step 5).
+Perform the alignment again (see step 5).
 Visualize it.
 Is the issue solved?
 Show it to a teaching assistant.**

 The main take-home message from this step is that it is important to examine well your alignments.
 Sometimes some sequences will genuinely be longer or shorter than other sequences; however it might also be due to some errors!